• Skip to primary navigation

 My Experience Playing with the Head Radical

-The Radical felt like a very balanced racquet for me.
+The Radical was an all-around racquet for me.
 I played both singles and doubles with the Radical Pro, which is the most advanced version of the racquet.

 Overall, the Head Radical is a great racquet for tennis players with a modern baseline game who want a good balance of power, spin, control, feel, and comfort.